luciotato/usdnear-stable/README.md

 The first Stablecoin for the NEAR Ecosystem, backed by staking, with self-paid low interest, and convertible.

+USDNEAR is a Stablecoin backed by Staked-NEAR as collateral.
+The differences with other stablecoins models are:
+1. Stability: USDNEAR price is fixed by a Conversion Window where users can convert "1 USDNEAR" into "1 USD worth of stNEAR".
+2. Fixed low 2.5% APR: Interest is auto-paid from Staking Rewards.
+3. Liquidations have a fixed 10% fee (no auctions)

 ## Advantages

-*Trust*: We chose a simple design to make the system transparent, easy to understand, and highly reliable.
-The contract has a  Conversion Window where USDNEAR owners can exchange their tokens for stNEAR from the collateral pool.
-The rate is fixed, so "1 USDNEAR" always equals "1 USD woth of stNEAR" at the current market price.
-The over-collaterization rate is 200%, so there is ample funds to feed the conversion window.
+*Trust*: We choose a simple design to make the system transparent, easy to understand, and highly reliable.
+The contract has a Conversion Window where USDNEAR owners can exchange USDNEAR tokens for stNEAR from the collateral pool at a fixed price.
+To guarantee stability in the Conversion Window "1 USDNEAR" always equals "1 USD woth of stNEAR" at the current market price.
+The over-collaterization ratio is 200%, so there is ample funds to feed the conversion window.

 *Ease of use*: NEAR accounts are "named accounts" where users choose their account name, e.g.: 'alice.near'.
 Having readable account names, very low fees, and a stablecoin are drivers for mass adoption outside of the crypto enthusiast circle.
 A stablecoin with fees less than a cent and readable account names becomes useful and usable.